Kyriosity/read-write/README+/software/QA/README+/QA-pitfalls.md

 # Quality Assurance &mdash; Pitfalls

-QA can be a dedicated and responsibly taken organization, but the next traps ENDANGER.
+Just a tutti frutti.

 ## Conceptual

-### Underestimate
+### NEGLIANCE

-QA doesn't deliver and thus is the first item to spare on individually, teamly or corporate.
+QA doesn't deliver and thus is the first item to spare on individually, by customer, teamly or corporate.

 this may pass or not as with the poor Mars Climate Observer.
 LINK!

 ###  Formality vs. Informality

-### QA for TDD

-This means careless development  [Test Driven Development](../../tests/asDrive)

-This means careless development with QA in the loop as TDD LINK! and the hope they give fast feedback.
-This overloads the QA

 ### "Wishful thinking"